ndf-zz/metarace-v1/README.md

 departures from older releases:

    - System defaults moved to ~/Documents/metarace/default
-   - "Meet" is now the toplevel type for both track and road races.
+   - "Meet" is now the toplevel type for both track and road races
+   - Riderdb columns have been altered to better align with version 2
    - Telegraph is a thin wrapper on MQTT, completely replacing the IRC-backed library with a simpler publish/subscribe approach.